Tour de France 2025: The Route

 The 2nd stage looks enticing for the punchy riders in the peloton.
 The route is mostly rolling, but there are two sharp climbs inside the last 10 kilometres: the first is 900 metres at 10.8%, and the second 800 metres at 7.9%.
 The final kilometre serves up a gradient of nearly 5%.

 With just 648 metres of elevation, stage 3 is the flattest of the first three.
-The only obstacle is hardly worth mentioning: 2.3 kilometres at 4.5%, and it’s located far from the finish line.
+The only obstacle is hardly worth mentioning: 2.3-kilometre at 4.5%, and it’s located far from the finish line.

-Stage 20 is rumoured to be a stage for climbers in the Vosges Mountains, with the Tour wrapping up on Sunday 27 July on the Champs-Élysées in Paris.
+Stage 20 travels on rolling roads from Nantua to Pontarlier, with the Tour wrapping up in stage 21, on Sunday, 27 July, on the Champs-Élysées in Paris.

 Tour de France 2025: routes, profiles, videos